 Sec.
-14. The General Assembly shall not pass any private law, unless it shall be made to appear, that thirty days notice of application to pass shall proceed upon public business, unless a ma- such law shall have been given, under such direction, and in such manner as shall be provided by
+14. The General Assembly shall not pass any private law, unless it shall be made to appear, that thirty days notice of application to pass such law shall have been given, under such direction, and in such manner as shall be provided by

-See 15.
-If vacancies shall occur in the Gene-Sec.
-4. Until the first session of the General | ral Assembly by death, resignation or otherwise, Assembly which shall be had after the year 1871, writs of election shall be issued by the Govenor. under such regulations as may be prescribed by
+See.
+15. If vacancies shall occur in the General Assembly by death, resignation or otherwise, writs of election shall be issued by the Govenor under such regulations as may be prescribed by

 Sec.
-16. No law shall be passed to raise money on the credit of the State, or to pledge the faith of the State directly or indirectly for the payment of any debt, or to impose any tax upon the people of the State, or to allow the counties, cities or towns to do so, unless the bill for the purpose shall have been read three several times in each House of the General Assembly and passed three several readings, which readings shall have been on three different days, and agreed to by each House respectively, and unless the year and nays on the second and third readings of the bill shall have been entered on the Journal.
+16. No law shall be passed to raise money on the credit of the State, or to pledge the faith of the State directly or indirectly for the payment of any debt, or to impose any tax upon the people of the State, or to allow the counties, cities or towns to do so, unless the bill for the purpose shall have been read three several times in each House of the General Assembly and passed three several readings, which readings shall have been on three different days, and agreed to by each House respectively, and unless the yeas and nays on the second and third readings of the bill shall have been entered on the Journal.
 Sec.
-17. The General Assembly shall regulats entails in such manner as to prevent perpetuties.
+17. The General Assembly shall regulate entails in such manner as to prevent perpetuties.
 Sec.
 18. Each house shall keep a journal of ite proceedings, which shall be printed and made public immediately after the adjournment of the General Assembly.